Articles from 2026

 The Principal IC Playbook Nobody Shares With You

 Reaching principal is the first rung of a new ladder, not the last rung of the old one.
-Here is what nobody told me about the ownership-autonomy paradox, how leverage actually works at this level, and the charter model I wish I had from day one.
+What nobody told me about the ownership-autonomy paradox, how leverage works at this level, and the charter model I wish I'd had from day one.

 The ESM Mess: JavaScript's Module System Is Still Broken and Here's Why